wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/5-use-custom-connector-in-powerapp.md

 ![Connection Added][image-05]

-Your custom connector is successfully added into your Power Apps.
+Your custom connector is successfully added to your Power Apps.
 Navigate to the `Insert` menu at the top and click `Button` to add a button control onto the canvas.

 ![Add Button][image-06]